JaPNaA/JaPNaABotDiscord/README.md

 ```

 Save the file as [Your plugin name].js, and add it to the config.json plugins list as [Your plugin name]

+## Updating the bot
+If you've only changed config.json, and the plugins directory, you can simply
+update the bot by re-downloading the repo and copy `config.json`,
+`memory.json`, and `plugins/` to the new repo, replacing any existing files.